 7.1.
 Where can I find examples of association consumer outreach initiatives?

-Examples of how your association can be the “Voice for Real Estate” and qualifying “Community Involvement and Investment” activities can be found in Section III of the online Compliance Tool.
+Examples of how your association can be the “Voice for Real Estate” and qualifying “Community Involvement and Investment” activities can be found in Section III of the online Certification form.
 Additionally, an “Other” entry has been added to both of the Consumer Outreach subcategories so associations can explain how they’ve been the “Voice for Real Estate” in their community, and can report other activities/initiatives demonstrating their “Community Involvement and Investment”.
 Both permit examples to be attached.
-Consumer Outreach Best Practices are available at http://www.nar.realtor/ae/manage-your-association/consumer-outreach-best...(Revised 12.1.16)
+Click here to view Consumer Outreach Best Practices.

 7.3.
 Are NAR grants available that can be used to meet the "Consumer Outreach" and the Advocacy Core Standards?

-7.6.
-If our association makes a financial donation to a local charity from our general funds, would that be an "activity" demonstrating "Community Involvement and Investment" under the "Consumer Outreach" Core Standard?
+7.5.
+Does making a financial donation to a local charity from our general funds satisfy the "Community Involvement and Investment" requirement under the "Consumer Outreach" Core Standard?

-No. This section of the Core Standards contemplates associations conducting actual activities such as those offered as examples in the Compliance Tool.
+No. This section of the Core Standards contemplates associations conducting actual activities such as those offered as examples in the certification form.
 Simply writing a check, without there being any actual member involvement in an association-conducted activity, while commendable, would not meet the requirement.
-(Added 4.6.15) (Revised 12.1.16)

-7.7.
-If we conduct two different fundraisers for two different charities at two different times of the year, can we use both to demonstrate compliance with the "Community Involvement and Investment" requirement under "Consumer Outreach"?
+7.6.
+If an association conducts two different fundraisers for two different charities at two different times of the year, can they use both to demonstrate compliance with the "Community Involvement and Investment" requirement under "Consumer Outreach"?

 8. Unification Efforts and Supports of the REALTOR® Organization

 8.1.
-What does “have access to” legal counsel require?
+What does having access to legal counsel require?

 At a minimum, every association will have access to a specific attorney or law firm that can provide legal guidance with respect to laws and regulations governing the operation of real estate associations and other matters that might create liability to the association.
 This could be met by having an attorney on the association’s staff, or through an arrangement with local legal counsel.
 If the state association offers legal services to its associations, that would meet the requirement as well.

-8.3.
-What training for local and state association chief staff (and in associations with no paid staff, by the individual primarily responsible for performing the functions ordinarily carried out by paid staff) satisfies the Core Standards requirements?
+8.2.
+What training for local and state association chief staff, or the individual primarily responsible for performing the functions ordinarily carried out by paid staff, satisfies the Core Standards requirements?

-While attendance at in-person educational programs like the NAR AE Institute and similar programs conducted by state associations is an optimum learning experience because of the opportunity to interact with peers face-to-face, it should also be considered that much of the educational offerings available to REALTORS® from NAR (including REALTOR® University) and its Institutes, Societies and Councils is delivered online.
 What's important here is that the program addresses management/administration of real estate associations.
 Where a question arises about the relevancy of programming offered in satisfaction of this requirement, the state association could require documentation or explanation of how the course related to real estate association management.
-Given the broad experience and skillsets required of association executives, it's anticipated this requirement will be construed liberally.
+Given the broad experience and skill sets required of association executives, it's anticipated this requirement will be construed liberally.

 Following are some of the course offerings available from NAR, together with suggested credit hours: